markusheimerl/slm/README.md

 The training process uses the AdamW optimizer, which enhances the standard Adam optimizer by decoupling weight decay from the gradient-based update.
 AdamW maintains exponential moving averages of both gradients and squared gradients, using these to adapt the learning rate for each parameter individually.
 The weight decay acts as L2 regularization, encouraging the model to use smaller weights and improving generalization.

-The implementation uses BLAS (Basic Linear Algebra Subprograms) for efficient matrix operations, allowing the model to train effectively on modern CPU hardware.
+The implementation uses BLAS (Basic Linear Algebra Subprograms) for efficient matrix operations, allowing the model to train effectively on modern hardware.

 ## How to run
 ```